 roopa vasudevan > media artist & scholar

 Roopa’s work examines social and technological defaults; interrogates rules, conventions and protocols that we often ignore or take for granted; and centers humanity and community in explorations of technology’s impacts on society.
+Bridging Web technologies with tactile and sensory forms, she uses digital systems and tools that are prevalent in everyday life in poetic, unexpected or reflective ways — surfacing social or political tensions in our taken-for-granted practices and questioning the breakneck speed of technological innovation.
 Through a varied creative toolkit that includes data collection practices, systems design, web development, and remix, she seeks to emphasize personal and human experiences, often on an individual or local level, in a time of Big Data and surveillance capitalism.

 Roopa is currently a member artist at Vox Populi, a 30+ year old collectively run arts space in Philadelphia; and a member of the Art & Code track at NEW INC, the art and technology incubator at the New Museum (New York, NY).
 She received an MPS from the Interactive Telecommunications Program (ITP) at NYU’s Tisch School of the Arts in 2013, and was selected as an ITP Resident Research Fellow in academic year 2013-14.
 Between 2016 and 2018, she was an Assistant Arts Professor of Interactive Media Arts at NYU Shanghai.
 She is currently pursuing her PhD at the Annenberg School for Communication at the University of Pennsylvania, where she is researching the complex and involved relationships between new media artists and the tech industry.